 The third financial statement that Joe needs to understand is the Statement of Cash Flows.
 This statement shows how Direct Delivery's cash amount has changed during the time interval shown in the heading of the statement.
-(This should be the same period of time as the income statement.)
 Joe will be able to see at a glance the cash generated and used by his company's operating activities, its investing activities, and its financing activities.
 Much of the information on this financial statement will come from Direct Delivery's balance sheets and income statements.

-The three financial reports that Marilyn introduced to Joe-the income statement, the balance sheet, and the statement of cash flows-represent just part of the valuable information that good accounting software can generate for business owners.
+The three financial reports that Marilyn introduced to Joe-the income statement, the balance sheet, and the statement of cash flows-represent one segment of the valuable output that good accounting software can generate for business owners.